AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/query-builder-api.md

   * `total=43`, `more=false` - Indicates that total number of hits is 43.
 The UI can show up to ten results as part of the first page and provide pagination for the next three pages.
 You can also use this implementation to display a descriptive text like **"43 results found"**.
   * `total=100`, `more=true` - Indicates that the total number of hits is greater than 100 and the exact count is not known.
 The UI can show up to ten as part of the first page and provide pagination for the next ten pages.
 You can also use this to display a text like **"more than 100 results found"**.
 As the user goes to the next pages calls made to the Query Builder would increase the limit of `guessTotal` and also of the `offset` and `limit` parameters.

-`guessTotal` should also be used in cases where the UI needs to make use of infinite scrolling, in order to avoid the Query Builder from determining the exact hit count.
+`guessTotal` should also be used in cases where the UI needs to make use of infinite scrolling to avoid the Query Builder from determining the exact hit count.

 ### Find jar Files and Order Them, Newest First {#find-jar-files-and-order-them-newest-first}